Dominic Smith Preview, Player Props: Nationals vs. Marlins

-After hitting .229 with two doubles, a home run, three walks and four RBI in his past 10 games, Dominic Smith and the Washington Nationals take on the Miami Marlins (who will start Braxton Garrett) at 6:40 PM ET on Friday.
+After going 0-for-4 in his last game, Dominic Smith and the Washington Nationals take on the Miami Marlins (who will start Eury Perez) at 4:10 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-4) against the Yankees.
+In his previous game he had a hitless showing (0-for-4) against the Yankees.

 Dominic Smith Game Info & Props vs. the Marlins